antonmry/galiglobal/src/jbake/content/index.md

 task related to system administration or backend development.

-I have a strong sense of my goals as Principal Software Engineer which are very good summarized in [Some Thoughts on the Principal Role]:
+I have a strong sense of my goals as Principal Software Engineer which are very good summarized in [My Thoughts on the Principal Role]:

 - **Help people get better at what they do**.
 - Be involved with architecture or other kinds of design, best practices,